Columnstore indexes - defragmentation

 Use ALTER INDEX REORGANIZE to defragment a columnstore index online

-APPLIES TO: SQL Server (starting with 2016), Azure SQL Database
+Applies to: SQL Server (starting with SQL Server 2016), SQL Database

-To learn more see Sunil Agarwal's blog posts on the SQL Database Engine Team Blog.
+For more information, refer to the following blog posts on the SQL Database Engine Team Blog.

 Recommendations for reorganizing

 Reorganize a columnstore index after one or more data loads to achieve query performance benefits as quickly as possible.
 Reorganizing will initially require additional CPU resources to compress the data, which could slow overall system performance.
 However, as soon as the data is compressed, query performance can improve.

 Use the example in sys.dm_db_column_store_row_group_physical_stats (Transact-SQL) to compute the fragmentation.
 This helps you to determine whether it is worthwhile to perform a REORGANIZE operation.

 Example: How reorganizing works

 This example shows how ALTER INDEX REORGANIZE can force all deltastore rowgroups into the columnstore and then combine the rowgroups.

 Run this Transact-SQL to create a staging table that contains 300,000 rows.
 We will use this to bulk load rows into a columnstore index.